 Join in to learn how you can use bucketbench for your own performance tuning or assessment of container runtimes and how you can collaborate on improvements to the bucketbench project.

-Phil Estes is a senior technical staff member in the office of the CTO of IBM Cloud, focusing on open source strategy and upstream community leadership and helping IBM customers navigate the new world of cloud, containers, and open source.
-Phil is a core contributor and maintainer on the Docker engine project, where he has contributed key features like user namespace support and multiplatform image capabilities.
-Phil is also a founding maintainer of the containerd project and participates in the Open Container Initiative (OCI) as a contributor to the development of runC.
-Phil is a regular speaker at meetups and industry conferences on container technology.
-He maintains an active blog on container topics.
+Phil is a core contributor and maintainer on the Docker engine project where he has contributed key features like user namespace support and multi-platform image capabilities.
+Phil is also a founding maintainer of the CNCF containerd runtime project, and participates in the Open Container Initiative (OCI) as a member of the Technical Oversight Board (TOB).

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com